OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/updateGuide.md

 	- Look at the upgrades file and check if upgrade was successfull (set to `true`):
 		`cat ~/olatdata/system/installed_database_upgrades.xml`
 		`cat ~/olatdata/system/installed_upgrades.xml`
-2. Let everybody know you just updated to the newest version of OpenOlat x.x.x (twitter, facebook etc)
+2. Let everybody know you just updated to the newest version of OpenOlat x.x.x (Mastodon, twitter, facebook etc)

 3. Have a drink 🍺 and celebrate, but do so responsibly! ;-)